 Under Rule 70(2), applicants who file a request for examination and pay the examination fee before receiving the search report are asked to confirm that they wish to proceed further with the application after they have received the search report.
-In section 5.1 the right to be asked for such confirmation can be waived to enable the application to proceed directly to examination (see OJ EPO 2015, A94).
+In Section 5.1 the right to be asked for such confirmation can be waived.
+See also "Request for examination" in the applicants' guide.